WGBH-MLA/AAPB2/app/views/exhibits/latino-empowerment/notes.md

 <a name="199"></a><sup>199</sup> Illegal Immigration Reform and Immigrant Responsibility Act of 1996, Pub.
 L. No. 104-208, 110 Stat.
 3009-546 (1996), https://www.govinfo.gov/content/pkg/PLAW-104publ208/pdf/PLAW-104publ208.pdf.

-<a name="200"></a><sup>200</sup> Jason Steinhauer, “A Historical Perspective on the Cuba-U.S. Relationship,” *A Historical Perspective on the Cuba-U.S. Relationship | Insights: Scholarly Work at the John W. Kluge Center*, December 19, 2014, https://blogs.loc.gov/kluge/2014/12/historical-perspectivecuba-u-s-relationship/.
+<a name="200"></a><sup>200</sup> Renata Keller, “A Historical Perspective on the Cuba-U.S. Relationship,” interview by Jason Steinhauer, *Insights: Scholarly Work at the John W. Kluge Center*, Library of Congress, December 19, 2014, https://blogs.loc.gov/kluge/2014/12/historical-perspectivecuba-u-s-relationship/.

 <a name="201"></a><sup>201</sup> Lisandro Pérez, "Cubans in the United States," *Annals of the American Academy of Political and Social Science*, 487 (September 1986): 126-37, http://www.jstor.com/stable/1046058; John Scanlan and Gilburt Loescher, “U.S. Foreign Policy, 1959-80: Impact on Refugee Flow from Cuba, *Annals of the American Academy of Political and Social Science* 467 (May 1983), 116-18, http://www.jstor.com/stable/1044932.